Homeschooling and University Without An ATAR

-My son (doing the Masters in 3D animation as mentioned before) went to TAFE at 17 and completed a Cert 3, Cert 4 and Diploma (in animation) at TAFE
+My son (doing the Masters in 3D animation as mentioned before) went to TAFE at 17 and completed a Cert 3, Cert 4 and Diploma (in animation) at TAFE.

 There are Cert III Discipleship training schools in a few locations around Australia.
 These are six month courses that require your child to live in on a YWAM base.
 Many of the courses focus on different types of ministry like sports, music, health, and the arts.
 After completing their basic discipleship course you can go on to earn other Cert IV course.

-One of my friend’s homeschooling son is doing a Cert III in Retail Operations through McDonalds.
+Zac was homeschooled in NSW and did a Cert III in Retail Operations through McDonalds.
 He then got a pastry chef apprenticeship and ended up winning a NSW award.

 University Pathway Courses